marccharton/google-photos-album-importer/README.md

 - [ ] reload photos
 - [ ] fix use of variable REDIRECT_URL
 - [ ] launch import from client (to see the process growing)
+- [ ] move error logs to a folder and use dates for names to ensure unicity
 - [ ] ...

 ## Environment